-Discretionary permits and processes are required when development may have impacts on the surrounding area due to a proposed use, design feature or project location, as defined in the San Diego Municipal Code.
-Discretionary approvals require the exercise of judgment and deliberation by a decision-maker, such as granting a Conditional Use Permit to an airport or a marijuana outlet.
-In contrast, ministerial approvals are those which determine that a request complies with a set of codified standards, such as approving a Building Permit for a house.
+Discretionary approvals require a decision-maker to exercise judgment and deliberation, such as granting a Conditional Use Permit to an airport or a Cannabis Outlet.
+In contrast, ministerial approvals determine that a request complies with a set of codified standards, such as approving a Building Permit for a house.
 Discretionary approvals are granted at the discretion of a City decision-maker and may require a public hearing.

-Discretionary permits may be required for proposed use, location, and/or project characteristics, and it is not possible to account for every possibility on this web page.
-Therefore, we strongly recommend researching discretionary permit types and requirements in consultation with staff by visiting Development and Permit Information (DPI) at Development Services, calling for info at 619-446-5000, and/or working with an industry professional to determine what permits may be required.
-Submitting without all required documentation can result in delays.
+Discretionary permits may be required for the proposed use, location and/or project characteristics, and this webpage may not account for every possibility.
+Therefore, thoroughly research the discretionary permit types and requirements in consultation with staff and/or an industry professional to determine what permits may be required.

 Common reasons for discretionary review include proposals to modify a previously conforming use, development proposing to deviate from zoning requirements, development projects located in Environmentally Sensitive Lands, development involving historical resources, and development located in the Coastal Zone.